nzupp/blackjack_dqn/README.md

 # Blackjack DQN Agent
-An implementation of Clipped Double Q-learning that masters optimal Blackjack strategy through self-play.
+An implementation of Clipped Double Q-learning proposed by Fujimoto et al., 2018, that masters optimal Blackjack strategy through self-play.
 Built with a custom gym environment.

 ## Run the Code
 1. Install the dependencies